 Karima Bennoune, who has spent her career advocating and supporting democracy, equality, and human and gender rights and is the author of Your Fatwa Does Not Apply Here: Untold Stories from the Fight Against Muslim Fundamentalism was awarded the Rights & Leadership Award at IANGEL’s 3rd Anniversary Celebration, Acts of Courage – Seeds of Hope.

-IANGEL’s Rights and Leadership Award was conferred upon two honorees, Yoana Tchoukleva and Andrea Carlise at IANGEL’s 2nd Anniversary Celebration, Generations of Inspiration.
-They were awarded for their passionate advocacy and contribution for gender equity, human rights and inclusion.
+IANGEL’s Rights & Leadership Award was conferred upon two honorees, Yoana Tchoukleva and Andrea Carlise at IANGEL’s 2nd Anniversary Celebration, Generations of Inspiration.
+They were awarded for their passionate advocacy and contribution to gender equity, human rights, and inclusion.